Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Ethics Statement

 \section{Ethics Statement}

 This work complies with the ACL Ethics Policy.\footnote{\url{https://www.aclweb.org/portal/content/acl-code-ethics}} It contributes a new model to the deep learning and computational linguistics community which can be used in many applications.
-We will make the codes open-source for other researchers once the paper is accepted.
+We will make the codes open-source for other researchers.